urbanobservatory/ubuntu-sshd-cron/README.md

 Using Host-Based Authentication:

 This expects that you have already setup Host-Based Authentication on your `target` server.
-Refer to https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Host-based_Authentication for setup.
+Refer to https://en.wikibooks.org/wiki/OpenSSH/Cookbook/Host-based_Authentication for setting up host-based authentication.

 - generate private and public key pair for your client
   ```bash